 More Low acid fruits:

 Skinless chicken is a great low acid diet staple and an excellent source of protein (a 4 oz. portion provides 2/3 of your RDA).
 While poultry is perfectly fine, deep frying it could trigger heartburn.
 Salmon contains omega-3 essential fatty acids, which help the heart, joints, and eyes.

 Just like chicken, the best Acid reflux recipes for seafood could reduce or exclude seasoning and spices (don’t forget to skip lemon too).
 For those who have Acid reflux, the UMMC (University of Mississippi Medical Center) recommends eating fish as well as other lean sources of protein and stay away from smoked, highly processed and pickled fish or meat products, for example sausages and pickled sardines, which could increase acidity.

 More lean meats and proteins with low fat content such as:

 - Egg whites or egg substitute

 Oatmeal is an excellent breakfast alternative for people adhering to a low-acid diet.
-It’s an excellent source of filling fiber and will help stabilize blood glucose levels.
+It’s an excellent source of filling fiber and could help stabilize blood glucose levels.
 When topping off a hot bowl of oat meal with fresh fruit, be sure you stay away from the ones high in acid (e.g. blueberries and cranberries).
 Brown rice may be a healthy choice if you’re following a low-acid diet.
-It’s an excellent source of fiber, which will help regulate the intestine, plus it’s heart healthy and chock full of Vitamin b, which can help maintain your body active.
+It’s an excellent source of fiber, which could help regulate the intestine, plus it’s heart healthy and chock full of Vitamin b, which could help maintain your body active.

 Low fat foods such as: